 The net is full of ways how to learn, but it turns-out unless your living in…Continue

-Made up of 57 strokes, the Chinese character for "biáng"…Continue
+Made up of 57 strokes, the Chinese character for "biáng" is one of the most complex Chinese characters in contemporary usage, although…Continue

 Well, they are really "little", I mean the nuances of the characters in each following set that I've collected in my notebook.
 But, in fact, they did make me "sweat" for quite a little time.